cvs-health/testilo/README.md

 }
 ```

-The `acts` array of this script contains tree regular acts and two placeholders.
+The `acts` array of this script contains three regular acts and two placeholders.

 #### Batch